FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image3.png" style="width:25%" />

-Once you login, the application will execute two Fabric REST APIs to get information about the workspace and capacities to which the caller (i.e. your user account) has access.
+Once you login, the application will execute two Fabric REST API calls to retrieve and display information about the workspace and capacities to which the caller (i.e. your user account) has access.
 The application then displays all the workspaces and capacities in the console window as shown in the